PB12203006/ReactSsrDemo/README.md

 6. to start, run `npm run dev`.
 Note that this command also dynamically rebuilds app anytime you make file changes, so there's no need to run build commands again in step 6

+7. app is supposed to be up on `localhost://3000`

 ## Tools Setup
 ### VSCode
 1. install VSCode